get-got/discord-downloader-go/README.md

     </a>
 </h2>

-This is a program that connects to a Discord Bot or User to locally download files posted in Discord channels.
+This is a program that connects to a Discord Bot or User to locally download files posted in Discord channels in real-time as well as old messages.
 It can download any directly linked files or Discord attachments, as well as the highest possible quality files from specific sources _(see list below)_.
-It also supports extensive channel-specific configuration and customization, and can process all old messages within channels. _See [Features](#Features) below for full list._
+It also supports extensive channel-specific configuration and customization. _See [Features](#Features) below for full list!_

 <h3 align="center">
     <b>This project is a fork of <a href="https://github.com/Seklfreak/discord-image-downloader-go">Seklfreak's <i>discord-image-downloader-go</i></a></b>